How Seniors Can Pay Off Credit Card Debt

 Turbo Takeaways

-How Seniors Get In Debt
+How Seniors Get into Debt

 Credit card debt can have a significant impact on the well-being of older adults.
 The stress of managing expenses while paying off debt can also take a toll on their physical health.